GurvanN22/Tamagochi/README.md

   This projet is not finish like for us.
 Its functionnal but not aesthetic.

   There is a bug in the console Mode , even if it work pretty well its just a visual but in the console.

+  This projet was made by Tayvadi , Noa and Gurvan